Frequently asked questions

 Are moles dangerous?

 Most moles are harmless.
 However, sometimes they can develop into a form of skin cancer called malignant melanoma.
-If you notice new moles or existing moles that have changed shape, colour, size, height, or if they become irritated or start bleeding, then it's important you go to your GP immediately to get them checked and removed if necessary.
+If you notice new moles or existing moles that have changed shape, colour, size, height, or if they become irritated or start bleeding, then it’s important you go to your GP immediately to get them checked and the next steps for urgent removal are discussed if applicable.

 When should a mole be removed?